 There is an axiom, that our theology should be a derivative of our exegesis and not our exegesis from our theology.
 Unfortunately, for some, a school of theology will be preserved regardless of how clear a text may be which confronts the weaknesses of their identified theology.
 And the Augustinian-Reformed-Calvinist (ARC) school of theology will normally fall into this category on this occasion, most notably when the Scriptures conflict with their proprietary TULIP doctrines.

 Most of their teachers will claim that Simon was not saved; that he could not have really believed or that he made false profession.
 That, however, does damage to the nature of the text which is not describing Simon’s declaration of faith as viewed before men or how men would judge him.
 On the contrary, the context is that of the divine record of his salvation.
 In other words we are being told what God knew and knows and it is being recorded for us; that Simon not only believed but was baptized and proskarterōn (προσκαρτερῶν) continued steadfastly with Simon.
 So Simon not only believed and was baptized but became a disciple.

-However, for many people, because they hold to certain expectation regarding how a Christian must act instead of how they should act as a believer but at times may not either in one instance or for a prolonged period, they are confounded by what appears to be a Christian acting what some might even describe as at least outrageously sinful in some manner if not possibly blasphemous.
+However, for many people, because they hold to certain expectation regarding how a Christian must act instead of how they should act as a believer, but at times may not either in one instance or for a prolonged period, they are confounded by what appears to be a Christian acting what some might even describe as at least outrageously sinful, if not possibly blasphemous.
 How can that be, some ask?